 Majoring in Mathematical, Computational and Statistical Sciences (MCS) offers the opportunity to pursue traditional curricula as well as curricula that cut across disciplinary boundaries.

-Traditional curricula can prepare students for graduate study in mathematics, computer science or statistics, as well as specialised careers in industry.
+Traditional curricula can prepare students for graduate study in Mathematics, Computer Science or Data Science, as well as specialised careers in industry.
 Students in the MCS major develop skills in analysis and problem-solving, and in the communication of complicated information.
 Such skills are highly – and widely – sought after in the workforce.

-To major in Mathematical, Computational and Statistical Sciences (MCS), a student must complete the requirements below as of AY2018/2019.
-Please check the major’s requirements with Registry if you declared your MCS major before AY2018/2019.
+Please check the major’s requirements with the Head of Studies if you declared your MCS major before AY2018/2019.

 The capstone experience offers each student an opportunity to learn a subject in great depth, to apply and reflect on previous coursework, and to reach out to other disciplines.
 It also serves to develop further skills in technical exposition, both written and spoken.
 Graduating students will enjoy the self-confidence and initiative that comes from having successfully conducted an independent research inquiry.
 Sample topics include: topological field theory and physics; robotics; number theory and cryptography; survival statistics; social network analysis; computer graphics; smartphones as a distributed computing platform; neuroimaging.

 In addition to the project, the capstone includes of a weekly seminar.
 Combined, they bear 10 Modular Credits.